 Confident.
 His cadence in his speech was steady and smooth.
 My eyes trailed over the crowd and drifted to rest on him.

 He sat on a single chair in front of the kids.
 Glasses, dark and classic frames.
-Simple and we’ll put together.
+He was dressed simply and well put together.
 Jeans, dark and crisp.
 Shoes, loafers that were shined and obviously well cared for.
 A button down shirt, tidy and pressed.
-Open just a bit at the neck with the sleeves rolled up immaculately.
+Open just a bit at the neck with the sleeves rolled up, immaculately done just so.
 Casual and comfortable but well presented.
 Clearly thought had been put into how he dressed.
 A young man, tall with a lean build and broad shoulders.
 A wide grin with a bit of smirk to it as he smiled often during his talk.
 Nothing less than I would expect to see.
-He always was attentive to his clothes and hair.

 He held his hands loosely together on his knees as he leaned forward slightly while he talked.
 An easy gesture.
 He looked so at ease.